Rowan441/StarterLichessBot/readme.md

 You can create your own Bots.
 In this program, a Bot is defined as a class that implements: `getBestMove(self, gameState, variant)` and `getResponseToMessage(self, chatLine)` methods

-Checkout the `ChessBotInterface()` class in the `chessbots.py` file which you can create subclasses from and override its methods with your own funcitonality.
+Checkout the `ChessBotInterface()` class in the `chessbots.py` file for the specific details of the getBestMove and getResponseToMessage functions.
+You can create subclasses from `ChessBotInterface()` and override its methods with your own funcitonality.

 Once you have a working bot you can tell the program to use it by:
 1. Importing the bot in `lichess-bot-manager.py`: